kubernetes/examples/staging/persistent-volume-provisioning/README.md

 Please note that, the value for this parameter cannot contain `_` in storageclass.
 This is an optional parameter.

 *`snapfactor`: Dynamically provisioned volume's thinpool size can be configured with this parameter.
 The value for the parameter should be in range of 1-100, this value will be taken into account while creating thinpool for the provisioned volume.
 This is an optional parameter with default value of 1.

+* `customepnameprefix` : By default dynamically provisioned volumes has an endpoint and service created with the naming schema of `glusterfs-dynamic-<PVC UUID` format.
+With this option present in storageclass, an admin can now prefix the desired endpoint from storageclass.
+If `customepnameprefix` storageclass parameter is set, the dynamically provisioned volumes will have an endpoint and service created in below format where `-` is the field separator/delimiter:

+`customepnameprefix-<PVC UUID>`

 Reference : ([How to configure Gluster on Kubernetes](https://github.com/gluster/gluster-kubernetes/blob/master/docs/setup-guide.md))